MMDH20123/MMDH20123/README.md

 - 👋 Hi, I’m @MMDH20123
 - 👀 I’m interested in Games and tech/programming
-- 🌱 I’m currently learning Cybersecurity in University
+- 🌱 I’m currently learning Cybersecurity at BCU
 - 📫 How to reach me mmm.myton@gmail.com or instagram @_mmd_yt

 <!---